Parallel Compositing of Volumetric Depth Images for Interactive Visualization of Distributed Volumes at High Frame Rates: Compact VDI Representation

-Table~\ref{tab:dense_vs_full} compares the time to generate a dense VDI representation with the time to generate a full-resolution representation, which avoids the prefix-sum computation step and the GPU kernel synchronization at the end of the per-ray \sensitivity~search.
-We find that generating the dense representation is, in fact, faster than generating the full-resolution representation, with the additional time to compute the prefix sum being more than compensated by the fact that empty supersegments do not need to be written to memory.
-Although it is possible to render the densely represented VDIs directly, this is significantly slower than rendering VDIs represented at full resolution Fig.\ref{fig:fps_ful_dense}.
-The VDI we finally stream for rendering after parallel generation is therefore represented at full resolution, but we use the dense representation for parallel compositing.
+Table~\ref{tab:dense_vs_full} compares the time to generate a compact VDI representation with the time to generate a regular representation, which avoids the prefix-sum computation and the GPU kernel synchronization at the end of the per-ray \sensitivity~search.
+We find that generating the compact representation is, in fact, faster than generating the regular representation, with the additional time to compute the prefix sum more than amortized by the fact that empty supersegments do not need to be written to memory.

+The compact VDI representation is a form of run-length encoding for the VDI.
+Though a typical run-length encoding approach would group all neighboring supersegments with the same color and depth values, not only empty ones, it is unlikely in practice for neighboring supersegments to have the same value, unless they are empty.
+This form of lossless compression is analogous to active-pixel encoding \cite{icet, icetnew} commonly performed in parallel compositing of images, where empty regions in images are compressed using run-lengths.

+Although it is possible to render VDIs in their compact representation, this is significantly slower than rendering the regular representation as it offers less optimal memory access patterns (Fig.~\ref{fig:fps_ful_dense}).
+The VDI we finally stream for rendering after parallel compositing is therefore stored in the regular representation, but we use the compact representation during parallel generation and compositing.